ATPs/HumanGeneticsReference/bioprojects/TopPopularBioprojectsRNASeq.md

 SRA search `txid9606[Organism:exp] `, source `RNA`, library layout `paired`, Platform `illumina`, access: `Public`. then send to file, format "Summary".

 To date 20190909
+Note: GTEx RNA-seq is not public available.
+Not sure why the filter `Public` did not work properly.

 only count SRR ids with more than 10 million paired reads (the spots_with_mates column in SraRunInfo file).
 Summarize based on "BioProject" and sort by counts of SRR runs.